7 reasons why your term deposits could be your worst enemy

 This means that opportunities are being missed elsewhere as a result of tying sums up in fixed terms with the bank.
 These opportunities could include a wide range of other investment opportunities - for example, KiwiSaver and managed funds (like KiwiSaver but without the strict withdrawal criteria), investing in property, shares and bonds and for those nearing retirement, a variable annuity.

-While acknowledging that past performance does not indicate future returns, the graph above shows quite clearly that anyone investing solely in term deposits over this period has achieved a significantly lower return than if they’d invested elsewhere.
+While acknowledging that past performance does not indicate future returns, the graph above shows quite clearly that anyone investing solely in term deposits over this period has achieved a significantly lower return than if they’d invested in a diversified manner elsewhere.

 The bottom line